 Nepal’s Progress to Date

 Over the period 2006-2014, Nepal’s Gross National Income rose from US$350 to US$730 per capita, more than doubling.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Nepali government spent $12 on routine immunization per surviving infant in 2006.
-By 2014, this figure had fallen to $4, a 67% decrease.
-In addition, the government share of total routine immunization expenditures dropped from 63% to 22% over the period.
+By 2014, this figure had fallen to $4, a 67 percent decrease.
+In addition, the government share of total routine immunization expenditures dropped from 63 percent to 22 percent over the period.
 Since 2010, Nepal has reported inconsistently on JRF financial indicators.
 The data suggest that Nepal has not progressed towards country ownership of its immunization program.
-Among SIF countries, Nepal ranked seventeenth in terms of routine immunization spending per surviving infant in 2014.
+Among SIF countries, Nepal ranked 17th in terms of routine immunization spending per surviving infant in 2014.

 The Constitution of Nepal, enacted on 20 September 2015, stipulates in Article 51(h)(5) that, “[t]he State shall gradually increase necessary investment in the public health sector in order to make citizens healthy,” and in Article 51(h)(8) that “[t]he State shall gradually increase investment in the health sector and make it service-oriented by regulating and managing the investment of the private sector in it.”

 In 2010, MPs signed the Kathmandu Declaration, which called for the passage of immunization-related legislation.

 Nepal’s government and parliament drafted the immunization bill in 2011-2014.

 The bill was passed in January 2016.
 The President enacted the bill 22 days later.

 In February 2016, four committees were assigned to develop regulations and oversee the implementation of the immunization law.

 Both a public immunization fund — the National Immunization Fund — and a public-private immunization fund — the Sustainable Immunization Support Fund — are under development.